saikiran76/Promises/README.md

 ### Swags of Hacktoberfest

 Many participants are attracted to Hacktoberfest for the chance to receive swag.
 After 4 successfully merged pull requests, you will be eligible to receive a Hacktoberfest T-shirt and some stickers delivered to your doorstep.
+But this year there's a slight change as it's the 10th anniversary.
+Unfortunately shirt will not be provided this year but the environment will be obliged. 🌳🌳😉🌳🌳

 Thank you for your contributions and happy hacking!